jeffreycwitt/pl339/docs/04-wires-codes-ideas.md

 A similar example involving a German sauerkraut makes a similar point:

 {:#thus-the-german-papers}
 > "Thus the German papers reported that at Carlsruhe, toward the close of the late war, an aged mother came to the telegraph office carrying a dish full of sauerkraut, which she desired to have telegraphed to Rastadt.
 Her son must receive the kraut by Sunday.
-The operator could not convince her that the telegraph was not capable of such a performance. " How could so many soldiers have been sent to France by telegraph f" she asked, and finally departed grumbling." <span class="citation" data-reading="CPKMG234=>p.
+The operator could not convince her that the telegraph was not capable of such a performance. " How could so many soldiers have been sent to France by telegraph" she asked, and finally departed grumbling." <span class="citation" data-reading="CPKMG234=>p.
 336" data-annotation="https://hyp.is/hDDRMrpMEe6MpSfddfQxhg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/1873_The_Telegraph.pdf"/>

 <div class="discussion" markdown="1">